-The research was conducted using a qualitative-phenomenological method in a descriptive approach, in which semi-structured interviews were performed.
-The interviews included questions addressing the participants' life story, along with questions focused on specific aspects related to the research topic, their couplehood experience.
-Fourteen women seeking asylum from Eritrea living in Israel, aged 20 and over, who were or are in at least one significant relationship were interviewed.
-The interviews were conducted in the Hebrew or English, according to the participants' preference, while all participants were relatively fluent in one of the two languages.
-The interviews were recorded, transcribed and then a categorical analysis was performed which focused on content analysis (Denzin, 1983).
+The research was conducted using a descriptive approach and a qualitative-phenomenological method involving semi-structured interviews.
+The interviews included both general questions about the participants’ life stories and questions focused on specific aspects of their experiences of couplehood.
+Interviews were conducted with fourteen female asylum seekers from Eritrea living in Israel, aged 20 and over, who at the time of the study, were in a significant relationship or had previously been in at least one significant relationship.
+The interviews were conducted in Hebrew or English, according to the participants’ preference; all participants were functionally fluent in at least one of these languages.
+The interviews were recorded and transcribed, after which a categorical content analysis was performed (Denzin, 1983).

-The study analysis revealed many findings regarding the couplehood experience, which were organized in three main categories according to a timeline: the circumstances in which the relationship formed, the context in which the relationship currently exists and the emotional experience in the relationship.
-As for the circumstances in which the relationship formed, six of the research participants were married in an arranged marriage while in Eritrea in order to prevent them from being recruited into the army.
-Most of these relationships did not survive and were described by the participants as experiences that evoked emotional distress.
-Also, among nearly half of the research participants the current spouse played a significant role in their escape from Eritrea and in others, the partner chosen was a person with whom they share some common background in their country of origin.
-When looking at the context in which the relationship currently takes place, there is reference to two main influencers that produce tension among the couples.
-The first is economic distress attributed to Israel's policy toward asylum seekers.
-The second is the influence of Israeli culture on the desire of participants to change the balance of power in the relationship.
-The description of their emotional experience in the relationship reveals a picture of loneliness, lack of support and longing for supportive couple communication.
-Despite a dominant picture of distress and absence among most participants, there are also couples who manage to maintain dialogue and partnership in decision-making as well as being a source of support and self-worth.
-The women also described additional sources of support including faith and significant figures in the participants’ lives.
+The findings of this analysis related to interviewees’ experiences of couplehood were organized into three main categories according to a timeline: the circumstances in which the relationship formed, the current context of the relationship, and interviewees’ emotional experiences in the relationship.
+Regarding the formation of the relationship, six of the interviewees entered into arranged marriages while in Eritrea to avoid being recruited into the army.
+Most of these marriages did not survive, and the interviewees described the relationships as creating emotional distress.
+Nearly half of the interviewees reported that their current spouse played a significant role in their escape from Eritrea.
+Others said they chose a partner from Eritrea with whom they shared a common background.

+Regarding the current context of the relationship, the analysis indicated two primary factors that produce tension among the couples.
+The first is economic distress, attributed to Israel’s policies toward asylum seekers.
+The second is the influence of Israeli culture on the participants’ desire to change the balance of power in their relationships.
+Interviewees’ descriptions of their emotional experiences in their relationships reveal a picture of loneliness, lack of support, and longing for supportive communication with their partners.
+Despite the distress and feelings of emotional inadequacy that most participants described, some interviewees stated that they successfully maintain dialogue with their spouse, that they are partners in decision-making, and describe the relationship as a source of support and self-worth.
+The women also described additional sources of support, including religious faith and other significant figures in their lives.

-This study shows the significance of couplehood among women seeking asylum from Eritrea and expands the understanding regarding the effect living in Israel has on their couplehood and on their emotional state in general.
-The study sounds the voice of a unique community in Israel, whose voice is hardly heard in research, despite being very present in the social and political discourse of the country.
-The study aims to assist professionals in the field of migration, particularly those working with asylum seekers and refugees.
-Its findings expand the existing knowledge and present the complex reality of life of asylum seekers in Israel, which is greatly affected by post-migration conditions including poverty, exclusion, and lack of support.
-The findings also enrich the existing theory regarding the couplehood as a source of stress or resilience and indicate the difficulty of couples to be a source of mutual support under these unique circumstances.
-This window into the lives of women seeking asylum in Israel may improve the quality of services provided to them as well as allow for a better understanding of the community of asylum seekers in general for professionals and for the general public.
+This study summarizing the significance of couplehood among female Eritrean asylum seekers in Israel expands our understanding of the impact that living in Israel has on their unique experiences of couplehood, as well as on their general emotional state.
+The study gives voice to a distinctive community in Israel, which is seldom heard in the research, despite the strong attention to the issue of asylum seekers in the country’s social and political discourse.
+Its findings of this study may assist professionals in the field of migration, particularly those working with asylum seekers and refugees.
+The study expands existing knowledge regarding the complex reality of life among asylum seekers in Israel, which is greatly affected by post-migration conditions including poverty, exclusion, and lack of support.
+The findings enrich existing theories regarding couplehood as a source of stress or resilience, indicating how the challenging circumstances make it difficult for couples to be a source of mutual support.
+This window into the lives of Eritrean women seeking asylum in Israel provides the general public and professionals with a better understanding of the community of asylum seekers, which can contribute to improvements in the quality of services provided to them.